aimeeu/aimee-ukasick-resume/docs/resume_detailed.rst

       (VPN, etc) and resolutions; Ongoing collaboration on the internal Native Linux laptop initiative
-   -  **Proof of Concept**: **ZNC**; research and local installation of ZNC, an Open Source IRC proxy; collaborated with 2 team members on evaluation of several cross-platform, commercial and Open Source IRC clients; recommended ZNC with HexChat, proposal adopted;
+   -  **Proof of Concept**: **ZNC**; research and local installation of ZNC, an open source IRC proxy; collaborated with 2 team members on evaluation of several cross-platform, commercial and open source IRC clients; recommended ZNC with HexChat, proposal adopted;
       reached out to Freenode admins on IRC to obtain list of freenode IP addresses and submitted Firewall request; collaborated with the